alexeygumirov/pandoc-for-pdf-how-to/README.md

  titlepage-rule-color: "CCCCCC"
  titlepage-rule-height: 4
  logo: "files/logo.png"
  logo-width: 100
+ page-background:
+ page-background-opacity:
  links-as-notes: true
  lot: true
  lof: true
  listings-disable-line-numbers: true
+ listings-no-page-break: false
+ disable-header-and-footer: false
+ header-left:
+ header-center:
+ header-right:
+ footer-left: "© Alexey Gumirov"
+ footer-center: "License: WTFPL"
+ footer-right:
+ footnotes-pretty: true
+ subparagraph: true
+ lang: en-US
 ```

 > Table of content, list of tables and list of figures are going in the following order: ToC, LoT and LoF.
-After LoF is always a page break.
+Each pages starts from the new line.

 Parameter **links-as-notes** enables putting of the URL links in the footnotes of the page.